BambooHR/guardrail/README.md

-Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Unknown.Variable | Reference to a variable that has not previously been assigned Standard.VariableFunctionCall | Call a method $foo() when $foo is a string.
+Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Unknown.Variable | Reference to a variable that has not previously been assigned Standard.Unused.Variable | A local variable is assigned but never read from.
+Standard.VariableFunctionCall | Call a method $foo() when $foo is a string.
 (Still ok if $foo is a callable) Standard.VariableVariable | Referencing a variable with $$var